GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

 ## Features

-The Snapshot Debugger allows you to set a special sort of breakpoint on your running applications that will capture snapshots of memory, or to emit logs when certain lines of code or run.
+The Snapshot Debugger allows you to set a special sort of breakpoint on your running applications that will capture snapshots of memory, or to emit logs when certain lines of code are run.
 This extension allows you to do this from within VSCode.

 1. Attach to a debuggee that has registered itself with the Snapshot Debugger.